Free standard shipping on orders over $99*

 See-Through / Multi-Sided Fireplace

-Some fireplaces have openings on two or three sides.
-These are often placed between rooms (for example, between a living room and dining room).
+Some fireplaces have openings on two or three sides, often placed between rooms.

 Still Not Sure?
 We’ll Check It For You

-Tell us:
+Send us:

-• Your fireplace type
+• Your fireplace type (if known)

 • Your fuel type (natural gas or propane)